pippinbarr/SNAKISTS/process/candidates.md

 Person kind of managing the church, keeping the candles lit.
 That as a reference to the Madrid game is kind of nice.
 You "eat" the candles to light them up again, then they dwindle and go out?

 Maybe it's too thin.
 The idea of a layout like a birdseye of a church is kind of nice?
 Pews.
 Lots of stuff to crash into?

+Feels like I got at this architectural idea with "heist"

 ## **Prototyped** Sadist